 Involve Them in Back-to-School Shopping

-Even if your kids are distance learning from home this year and won’t be back in the classroom, let them pick out some new clothes, a backpack or something they would traditionally buy for school.
-It will get them excited about the new year and help make things feel normal again.
+Whether your kids will be back in the classroom or homeschooling, let them pick out some new clothes, a backpack or something they would traditionally buy for school.
+It will get them excited about the new year and help make things feel ready for school.

 High school was not mandatory until the 1930s.
 Before then most Americans only completed eight years of school.
 This changed during the Great Depression when many communities had little work to offer, and needed to keep children out of the competitive workforce longer.